ggory15/ggory15.github.io/_posts/projects/2018-12-06-HQP-project.markdown

 	- VKC based dual-arm manipulation algorithm

 ### Experimental Results
-Videos can't be represented in mobile.
+Videos may be not represented in mobile.
 Please, visit this website in PC, if you want to see these videos.

 {% include flexslider_video.html %}